exercism/python/exercises/concept/meltdown-mitigation/.docs/instructions.md

 For a reactor to produce the power it must be in a state of _criticality_.
 If the reactor is in a state less than criticality, it can become damaged.
 If the reactor state goes beyond criticality, it can overload and result in a meltdown.
-We want to mitigte the chances of meltdown and correctly manage reactor state.
+We want to mitigate the chances of meltdown and correctly manage reactor state.

 The following three tasks are all related to writing code for maintaining ideal reactor state.

 ## 1. Check for criticality

-The first thing a control system has to do is check if the reactor is balanced in criticality.
+The first thing a control system has to do is checking if the reactor is balanced in criticality.
 A reactor is said to be critical if it satisfies the following conditions:

-- The temperature less than 800.
+- The temperature is less than 800.
-- The number of neutrons emitted per second greater than 500.
+- The number of neutrons emitted per second is greater than 500.
-- The product of temperature and neutrons emitted per second less than 500000.
+- The product of temperature and neutrons emitted per second is less than 500000.

 Implement the function `is_criticality_balanced()` that takes `temperature` and `neutrons_emitted` as parameters, and returns `True` if the criticality conditions are met, `False` if not.